TendTo/rules_doxygen/README.md

     ]) + ["README.md"],
-    project_brief = "Example project for doxygen",  # Brief description of the project project_name = "base",                          # Name of the project configurations = [                              # Additional configurations to add to the Doxyfile "GENERATE_HTML = YES",                      # They are the same as the Doxyfile options, "GENERATE_LATEX = NO",                      # and will override the default values "USE_MDFILE_AS_MAINPAGE = README.md",
+    project_brief = "Example project for doxygen",  # Brief description of the project project_name = "base",                          # Name of the project configurations = [                              # Customizable configurations
+        "GENERATE_HTML = YES",                      # that override the default ones
+        "GENERATE_LATEX = NO",                      # from the Doxyfile
+        "USE_MDFILE_AS_MAINPAGE = README.md",
     ]
     tags = ["manual"]  # Tags to add to the target.
-This way the target won't run unless explicitly called )
+                       # This way the target won't run unless explicitly called
+)
 ```